 When you use a Samsung device, you will see a Clipboard bubble when long-pressing on a text or a text field.
 If you don’t see it, tap on the three-vertical-dots menu to see more options.

-On the Samsung keyboard, an arrow or three-dots (depending on the version) on the right side of the keyboard allows you to access additional functions.
-Tap on Clipboard and you will see your recent copied items.
+On the Samsung keyboard, an arrow or three dots (depending on the version) on the right side of the keyboard allows you to access additional functions.
+Tap on Clipboard and you will see your recently copied items.